pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 - The core development team, who will have the final decision on whether a PDEP is approved or not
-- Developers of pandas and other related projects, and experienced users.
+- Contributors to pandas and other related projects, and experienced users.
 Their feedback is highly encouraged and appreciated, to make sure all points of views are taken into consideration
 - The wider pandas community, in particular users, who may or may not have feedback